 Why Use the Drugs & Health Blog?

 NIDA supports most of the world’s research on how drug use affects the brain and body, including how it may lead to addiction.
-Our blog posts apply this science to real life.
-Each week, you’ll find a new post that can help you make connections for your middle and high school health and science students between what they see and hear and what the science has to say on drug-related topics they’re hearing about from their peers, parents, and the media.
+Our Drugs & Health Blog posts apply this science to real life.
+Each post can help you inform your middle- and high-school health and science students about what science has to say on drug-related topics they’re hearing about from their peers, parents, and the media.

-How To Use the Blog in Your Classroom
+How To Use the Blog in Your Classroom or Online

-For informal learning activities, students can read blog posts on their own, either by exploring the different posts online or reading from posts that you pre-select.
+For informal learning activities, students can read blog posts on their own, either by exploring the different posts online or reading posts that you pre-select.

 - Multimedia Project.
-Ask students to read several posts and develop a storyboard (visual outline) and script for a public service announcement (PSA), video, or podcast that presents the information they learned.
+Ask students to read several blog posts and develop a storyboard (visual outline) and script for a public service announcement (PSA), video, or podcast that presents the information they learned.
 If time allows, teens could break into groups and record the PSAs, videos, or podcasts they developed.

 - If there was one thing you would want others to know based on what you’ve learned from this post, what would it be?

 - What are some of the risks involved in doing drugs?
-Do you think about these risks?
+Do you think much about these risks?
 Why or why not?